Kansas is a great state.

 Kansas faces great challenges, but we have and will continue to work together to face and overcome these challenges as generations of Kansans have done before us.
 The hope and promise of Kansas is not lost so long as we firmly believe in opportunity, accountability, and responsibility.

-Our administration's focus is on growing the Kansas economy, reforming state government, excelling in education, and protecting families through our Road Map for Kansas.
-We will work to enhance opportunity, demand accountability and take responsibility for helping build a future for our state that is as good, positive and uplifting as its people.
+Our administration is focused on growing the Kansas economy, reforming state government, excelling in education, and protecting Kansas families.
+These goals are laid out in our Road Map for Kansas.
 This is our commitment, our resolve, and our promise.